Opinion | What’s at stake in Georgia? Nothing less than democracy itself.

 I wish I were exaggerating, but I’m not.
 If Democrats take these two seats, then the American system can operate in a manner that at least approximately reflects the public’s will.
-If Republicans win either one, their death grip on minority rule will thwart that will and grind Washington to a halt.
+If Republicans win either one, their death grip on minority rule would thwart that will and grind Washington to a halt.

 With polls showing both races in Georgia to be essentially dead heats, the GOP is barely trying to conceal its intentions.
 The message it has decided on builds on the one President Trump used unsuccessfully to discredit Joe Biden.
 It says that Democrats are lunatics bent on burning America to the ground, and only if Republicans hold the Senate can their nightmarish plan to destroy the country be stopped.